 22. Homework

 Homework is considered to be a valuable element of the learning process.

-Each week home learning is set in English and Reading and bi-weekly in Science and Mathematics.
-This home learning should reinforce what has been previously learned.
+In Primary, home learning is set in English and Reading each week and biweekly in Science and Mathematics.
+Home learning should reinforce what has been previously learned.